ranjabi/bloglist-dashboard/README.md

 - Add a comment to a blog list
 - See list of users and its amount of posted blog list

+You can fill the username and password with **admin** to log in for demo purposes or register a new account.

 ## Lessons Learned

 React state is immutable and behaves asynchronously, the right method is needed to make sure the components can still render the newest state update.